tensorzero/tensorzero/examples/gsm8k-custom-recipe-dspy/README.md

-# Example: Automated Prompt Engineering for GSM8K with a Custom Recipe: DSPy
+# Example: Automated Prompt Engineering for GSM8K with a Custom Recipe (DSPy)

 TensorZero provides a number of pre-built optimization recipes covering common LLM engineering workflows.
 But you can also easily create your own recipes and workflows!